xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/configuring_the_multi-vendor_addon.md

     *   **Show vendor list in sidebar**: Specify whether you want your store's visitors to see the list of your store's vendors in the sidebar area of the store site.

-    *   **Show ratings & reviews on vendor profile page**: (Reviews module required) Enable this if you want ratings and reviews to be shown on vendor profile pages.
+    *   **Show vendor rating**: (Reviews module required) Enable this if you want ratings and reviews to be shown for vendors.

     *   **Allow vendors to approve, reject and edit product ratings and reviews**: Enable this to allow vendors to handle product ratings and reviews for their products.